guardian/dotcom-rendering/dotcom-rendering/docs/architecture/030-use-percy-for-e2e-visual-regression-testing.md

-# Use Percy/Cypress for e2e-style visual regression testing
+# Use Percy/Cypress for integration-style visual regression testing

 ## Status: Proposed